franckvalot/opencell-website-test/content/platform/technology.md

   - alt: Data collection
     content: >-
-      Our modular platform is designed to fit in as easily as possible with the rest of your IT ecosystem including ERP/CRM/eCommerce applications, cloud services, authentification services etc.
+      Our modular platform is designed to fit in as easily as possible with the rest of your IT ecosystem including ERP, CRM, eCommerce applications, cloud services and authentification services.

       We provide :